-Hello beautiful Moms.
+Hello beautiful Readers.
+I’m fired up, so I need to dive in.
 Let’s dissect something together.
 That word…”just”.
 I’ve done some reflecting and it seems to imply a minimizing tone to the word that comes next.
 A simplicity even.
 Possibly strike a patronizing tone to something like, say… what you do.
 I know a great deal of women who, when sharing that they are Stay at Home Moms, they are met with almost condolences.
-“Just a Mom”.
+“Just a Mom”?!
 Well, screw that.
 I’m here to tell you, you aren’t just anything.

 BY DEFINITION, THAT’S EXACTLY WHAT IT MEANS